 Please see below and the Basic Volume Management chapter of this manual for more complete examples.
 Automatic recycling of Volumes is performed by Bacula only when it wants a new Volume and no appendable Volumes are available in the Pool.
 It will then search the Pool for any Volumes with the Recycle flag set and the Volume Status is Purged.
 At that point, it will choose the oldest purged volume and recycle it.
-If there are no volumes with Status Purged, then the recycling occurs in two steps: The first is that the Catalog for a Volume must be pruned of all Jobs (i.e. Purged).
-Files contained on that Volume, and the second step is the actual recycling of the Volume.
-Only Volumes marked Full or Used will be considered for pruning.
+If there are no volumes with Status Purged, then the recycling occurs in two steps:

+The first is that the Catalog for a Volume must be pruned of all Jobs (i.e. Purged) and Files contained on that Volume.

+The second step is the actual recycling of the Volume.
+Only Volumes marked Full or Used will be considerd for pruning.
 The Volume will be purged if the VolumeRetention period has expired.
-When a Volume is marked as Purged, it means that no Catalog records reference that Volume, and the Volume can be recycled.
+When a Volume is marked as Purged, it means that no Catalog records reference that Volume, and the Volume can be recycled and reused even though the Volume Retention period has not expired.
 Until recycling actually occurs, the Volume data remains intact.
 If no Volumes can be found for recycling for any of the reasons stated above, Bacula will request operator intervention (i.e. it will ask you to label a new volume).